You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 - The lids – again, you will have to restock on these.

 You can check out the Triplot foil lids’ cost on Amazon by clicking here.

 - It’s only compatible with most Original Line Nespresso machines, but not with VertuoLine Nespresso single-serve coffee makers.

-- Some users report that the foil lids are a bit hard to remove.
+- Some users report that the foil lid’s diameter is a bit too wide.

 - Fill in your capsule with finely ground beans (not extra fine) and tamp down.

-- Remove the coffee bits off the rim.
+- Remove the coffee particles from the rim.

 - Put the pod in your Nespresso machine.